SunStroke Project: Internet phenomena

-Sergey Stepanov's saxophone solo in the 2010 Eurovision Song Contest for the song "Run Away" became famous across the Internet in a meme known as "Epic Sax Guy" or "Saxroll".
-The remixes of his saxophone solo have millions of hits on YouTube.
-Later, this song is used more as background music of video gaming(such as Hearthstone and Rainbow Six Siege)"Best moments" videos.
+Sergey Stepanov's saxophone solo in "Run Away" became famous across the Internet as a meme known as "Epic Sax Guy" or "Saxroll".
+Remixes of his saxophone solo have millions of hits on YouTube.
+Run Away also became a popular choice of background music in "Best Moments" compilations in video games like Hearthstone and Rainbow Six Siege.

-In December 2010 SunStroke Project appeared on Moldovan TV programme Sare şi piper and sang a song titled "Epic Sax", named after the meme.
+In December 2010, SunStroke Project appeared on the Moldovan TV programme Sare şi piper and sang a song titled "Epic Sax", named after the meme.

 The phrase "Epic Sax Guys" forms part of the lyrics of the SunStroke Project's single "Superman", when they unsuccessfully attempted to represent Moldova in the 2012 Eurovision Song Contest.

-Stepanov himself acknowledged his viral fame playing the Run Away saxophone riff when the group was interviewed during the first semi-finals of the 2017 Eurovision Song Contest.
-During the performance of Hey Mamma in the 2017 contest, Stepanov again became a minor internet meme in the form of "Ultra Sax Guy".
+Stepanov himself acknowledged his viral fame playing the "Run Away" saxophone riff when the group was interviewed during the first semi-finals of the 2017 Eurovision Song Contest.
+During the performance of "Hey Mamma" in the 2017 contest, Stepanov again became a minor internet meme in the form of "Ultra Sax Guy".

-In 2020 the character Jax got a so-called friendship ending move in the Aftermath expansion of the video game Mortal Kombat 11 in which Jax was playing the sax in a similar fashion to Stepanov.
-Over half a million views were soon viral with the title "Epic Jax Guy".
+In 2020, the video game character Jax got a so-called "friendship"-ending move in the Aftermath expansion of the video game Mortal Kombat 11, in which Jax was playing the sax in a similar fashion to Stepanov.
+The scene, titled "Epic Jax Guy", went viral with over half a million views on YouTube.